 |Robert L. Steiner, Chairman of the Board

 Founder and Chairman, Robert Steiner had extensive experience in the field of cross-cultural training and international education.
-He held key posts in management and training in the U.S. and abroad; was Director of Cross-Cultural Training and Research at the University of Hawaii; served as Director of the Fulbright Commission in Iran; at the request of Sargent Shriver, President John F. Kennedy’s brother-in-law, started and directed the Peace Corps programs in Afghanistan and Iran, and was later promoted to Peace Corps Regional Director for North Africa, Near East, and South Asia; worked as Executive Director of New Jersey Education Consortium; and was a consultant at the United Nations.
+He held key posts in leadership, management and training in the U.S. and abroad; was Director of Cross-Cultural Training and Research at the University of Hawaii; served as Director of the Fulbright Commission in Iran; at the request of Sargent Shriver, President John F. Kennedy’s brother-in-law, started and directed the Peace Corps programs in Afghanistan and Iran, and was later promoted to Peace Corps Regional Director for North Africa, Near East, and South Asia; worked as Executive Director of New Jersey Education Consortium; and was a consultant at the United Nations.
 As a chief executive officer of government agencies and private institutions, Robert managed and promoted world-wide educational and training projects.
 He held an M.A. in International Affairs from Columbia University and a B.A. in Mathematics and Physics from the College of Wooster.
 He was listed in Who’s Who in America.
 Robert spoke Farsi and French.

 |Ahad Shahbaz, President & CEO